Giorgio Chiellini: 2016–2017: 2018 World Cup qualifying campaign

-2018–2022: Captaincy and Euro 2020 triumph
+2018–2022: captaincy and Euro 2020 triumph

 On 17 March 2018, despite Chiellini's initial decision to retire, he was called up for the March 2018 friendlies against Argentina and England by interim manager Luigi Di Biagio.
 After sustaining an injury, however, he was dropped from the squad, and Angelo Ogbonna was called up in his place.

 He was once again called up to the national team in September 2018, by manager Roberto Mancini, for Italy's opening UEFA Nations League matches against Poland and Portugal later that month.
-Chiellini was also named the new captain of the Italian national team following Gianluigi Buffon's international retirement.
+Chiellini was also named the new captain of the Italy national team following Gianluigi Buffon's international retirement.
 He subsequently wore the captain's armband in Italy's 1–1 home draw against Poland on 7 September, in their UEFA Nations League opener.
 On 11 October, he made his 98th appearance for Italy in a 1–1 friendly draw against Ukraine in Genoa, equalling Gianluca Zambrotta as his nation's joint-seventh highest appearance holder of all time.
 On 17 November, he made his 100th appearance for Italy in a 0–0 draw against Portugal at the San Siro stadium in Milan, in his team's final UEFA Nations League match.